mariegrace31/blogApp/README.md

 ### Key Features <a name="key-features"></a>

 - List of posts
-- Like and comment on a post
+- Like and comment on post

 ### Future Features <a name="future-features"></a>